spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/04-os-patching.md

 # Scheduled
-Besides patching on boot, you have the option to set a schedule for OS patching.
-Patching schedule can be set initially when creating a cluster as well as at any given point later.
-Following scheduling options are provided:
+Besides patching on boot, you can set a schedule for OS patching.
+The patching schedule can be set initially when creating a cluster as well as at any given point later.
+The following scheduling options are provided:

 * Every week on Sunday at midnight
 * Every two weeks at midnight